So Business List. Observation in the Workplace with Station Observation Checklist

 In short, let's recall the main points of the article.
 The observation checklist is necessary to help managers improve the efficiency of organization at all levels.

 At “Dodo Pizza,” the observation checklist exists for four levels of the company's hierarchy: territory manager, restaurant manager, shift manager, and employees.
-There is also a separate OC for shift handover control.
+There is also a separate SOC for shift handover control.

 A detailed description of the observation checklist is good, but implementing it is much more difficult than writing.
 Alexander Kasyanov can help you start with this and other standardization tools.
 Write to him directly: @drkasianov.